top of page

 • Small and smooth

-In the 1950s, French physician Paul Nogier observed that specific areas of the ear became tender or reactive in patients with corresponding pain or dysfunction elsewhere in the body.
-Through systematic clinical observation, he developed the well-known “inverted fetus” map of the ear, in which the head, spine, and internal organs are represented spatially on the auricle.
+In the mid-20th century, French physician Paul Nogier observed correlations between ear tenderness and pain or dysfunction elsewhere in the body.
+Through clinical observation, he developed the well-known “inverted fetus” map of the ear.

-Nogier’s work helped bring auricular therapy into Western medicine and influenced its use in:
+Nogier’s work helped introduce auricular therapy into Western medical contexts, particularly in:

 • Pain management